-Elderly patients (\geq 65 years old)
+Elderly patients ( $\geq$ 65 years old)

-The safety and efficacy of Fiasp have been established in elderly patients aged 65 to 75 years.
+The safety and efficacy of Fiasp has been established in elderly patients aged 65 to 75 years.
 Close glucose monitoring is recommended and the insulin dose should be adjusted on an individual basis (see section 5.1 and 5.2).
-The therapeutic experience in patients \geq 75 years of age is limited.
+The therapeutic experience in patients $\geq$ 75 years of age is limited.